 In addition to participating in a concert band, students will receive instrument-specific instruction from the EIU applied faculty who will focus on the technical details of improving each student's playing ability on his/her instrument.
 Students will also attend music-related classes throughout the day and spend the evenings participating in a variety of fun and social activities including: swimming, the camp talent show, attending concerts, Karaoke night, and attending the ever-popular dance on the final evening of camp.

 Mandatory auditions for band placement are held once students arrive on campus at the start of the camp.
-New for this year, students will be placed into one of three bands (Wind Symphony, Concert Band, and Symphonic Band) in order to most appropriately challenge each student.
-Please prepare the music from your instrument.
-All campers should prepare the first piece on the page, and the most difficult excerpts should be prepared to be considered for the EMC Wind Symphony.
+Starting in 2018, students are placed into one of three bands (Wind Symphony, Concert Band, and Symphonic Band) in order to most appropriately challenge each student.

 Alicia Neal has served as the Director of Bands at Eastern Illinois University since the fall of 2012.
 As an Associate Professor of Music, her teaching responsibilities include Wind Symphony, Concert Band, conducting courses, and graduate wind conducting.
 Originally from Kingwood, Texas, Neal holds undergraduate and master of music degrees from the University of Colorado-Boulder and a doctoral degree from Northwestern University.
 Her principal conducting teachers include Allan McMurray and Mallory Thompson.